ToshioCP/Gtk4-tutorial/src/sec9.src.md

 A window appears and it is the same as the screenshot at the beginning of this page.

-Generally, resources are best for C programs.
+Generally, resources are the best for C programs.
-If you use other languages like Ruby, strings are better than resources.
+Strings are easier to handle in some interpreted languages, but resources are still a powerful option.